gabriel-sg/multiroom-audio/README.md

 - [Official instructions](https://github.com/badaix/snapcast#installation)
 - [Android app](https://play.google.com/store/apps/details?id=de.badaix.snapcast)

+This repository has an script for an easy installation and service setup on Debian base systems.

+    sudo ./install-snapclient.sh [arch] [snapserver_address]
+    e.g. sudo ./install-snapclient.sh amd64 localhost
 ### Listen to music
 That's all!
 The system can be easily tested by playing audio clip provided in this repository.